muhammedhani/hollywood_face_recognition/README.md

 # Hollywood Face Recognition!
-A machine learning project to classify actors' or actresses' faces from images.
-You give the model an image and it outputs the name of the class as shown in the image below:
+* A machine learning project to classify actors' or actresses' faces from images.<br>
+* You give the model an image and it outputs the name of the class as shown in the image below:

 ![1](https://user-images.githubusercontent.com/48108210/147878326-7b6aafa1-4315-4f56-8582-df21365e6f53.png)

-For this project, we need a dataset of images of our 10 classes (actors or actresses).
+* For this project, we need a dataset of images of our 10 classes (actors or actresses).<br>
-We are implementing our model in <strong>python</strong>, and linked it to a web application (as UI).
+* We are implementing our model in <strong>python</strong>, and linked it to a web application (as UI).
 ***

 # Members: